Repository Management with Nexus

 -sources are excluded.
 The syntax used for the expressions is the

-which is similar but not identical to the Perl syntax.
+that is similar but not identical to the Perl syntax.

-By combining multiple patterns in a repository target you can establish a fine grained control of artifacts included and excluded.
+By combining multiple patterns in a repository target, you can establish a fine-grained control of artifacts included and excluded.

-Once you have created a repository target you can it as part of your security setup.
+Once you have created a repository target, you can it as part of your security setup.
 You can add a new privilege that relates to the target and controls the CRUD operations for artifacts matching that path.
 The privilege can even span multiple repositories.
 With this setup you can delegate all control of artifacts in org.apache.maven to a "Maven" team.
 In this way, you don’t need to create separate repositories for each logical division of your artifacts.

 Repository targets are also be used for matching artifacts for implicit capture in the Staging Suite as documented in Chapter 11, Improved Releases with Nexus Staging.